variousauthors/VDES-Resurce-Map/NEXTSTEPS.md

 [] map should center on DTES regardless of location of dots
    - or map should not show dots outside of DTES

+[] filter out the N/A 's
+[] remove WISH (it will be on the cover)
+[] remove tags from anyone with more than 6
+[] make sure services on the pamphlet are those on the map